BMW iX xDrive40 charging cable

 Built for long-term reliability

-Voldt® charging cables are CE, UKCA and TÜV certified and manufactured according to IATF 16949 automotive quality standards.
-Single-piece moulded connectors, no glue or screws.
-IP67-rated for operation between −30°C and +50°C. 100% copper conductors with silver-plated contacts.
-Tested beyond 10,000 connection cycles.
-Three-year warranty, 100-day returns, free shipping across Europe.
+Voldt® charging cables are CE, UKCA, and TÜV certified and built to automotive quality standards.
+Single-piece moulded connectors with no glue or screws.
+IP67-rated for full operation between −30 °C and +50 °C. 100 % copper conductors with silver-plated contacts, tested beyond 10,000 connection cycles.
+Three-year warranty, 100-day returns, free shipping.